NovaLynxie/CoraBot_Main/README.md

 ### Requirements
 - Node.js v12 or higher.
 - FFmpeg v4 or higher.
+- privileged Intents enabled on Discord Bot User!
+(3.x.x ONLY!)

 FFmpeg is required for all voice interactions to work correctly.